I Tried 5 Clipboard Managers So You Don’t Lose What You Copy

 2. Maccy

-Maccy is another tool for Mac users, which proves that sometimes less is more, as its interface and the way you can use it is super simple.
+Maccy is another tool for Mac users, which shows that sometimes less is more, because its interface is super simple and feels like it is built into the Mac itself.
+This is the one I use every single day.

 Maccy macOS clipboard manager